 In 2016, China was by far the world’s leading exporter, exporting goods valued at a total of $1,990,000,000,000 USD in the year.
 To put this in perspective, consider how much the rest of the top five exporters shipped to international markets in the same year.
 In second place, the United States exported goods valuing $1,456,000,000,000..
 Only China, the U.S., and Germany managed to export more than a Trillion US dollars’ worth of goods in 2014, with rest of our list registering much smaller numbers.

 While China’s explosive economic expansion has been a front-page financial story over the last few decades, China’s economy is not the only one worth noting.
-Today, more and more of what have long been considered third-world economies are seeing rapid commercial development within their own countries and on the international scene alike.
+Today, more and more of what have long been considered developing economies are seeing rapid commercial development within their own countries and on the international scene alike.
 Large economies are not always the fastest growing and most developed, as income inequality, political instability, corruption and low levels of per capita gross capita product still can hinder even the largest of markets.

 Exports By Country

-|16||United Arab Emirates||360.00|
+|16||United Arab Emirates||298,600,000,000|